 Trend following in quantitative trading is based on the notion that markets have momentum, and you want to be on top of that momentum.
 One of the most recognized technical indicators is trends, and many such indicators can be deployed to map emerging trends.

 Some of the most used indicators in crypto trading are Moving Average (MA) Cross Overs.
 These usually occur when a “faster” and shorter-term MA indicator crosses over the longer-term or “slow” indicator.

-In the graph depicted below, we have an example of a conventional 50-day MA crossover of the 200-day MA indicator.
-In this case, the crossover is an indicator of a bearish trend, and BTC should be shorted.
+The graph below shows an example of a conventional 50-day MA crossover of the 200-day MA indicator.
+In this case, the crossover indicates a bearish trend, and BTC should be shorted.

 The opposite will occur if the fast indicator crosses over the slow indicator from the bottom.
 In this case, you should go long BTC.
 Usually, this is one of the simplest indicators, and traders will usually combine it with a range of others.

 You could develop a simple trading algorithm that will execute the trade for you with the functionality to place stop losses and halt limit orders when the execution order is given.

 The notion of pairs trading is that if two assets have been trading near lockstep in the past.
 If there is a reversion away in that historical relationship, it indicates that the two assets are expected to revert.
 You will then sell the ” overpriced ” asset and buy the underpriced one.

 In cryptocurrency trading, the two digital coins will have a high correlation with general crypto market movements, which means that you are pretty hedged against adverse market moves.